 Much of the inspiration for this scholarship came from two places.
 First, from Shucks’ time as a high school guidance counselor working with Native students and second, from his family history.

 “Many of the students were going through a culture shock coming from reservations,” Shuck said.
 “And it was helpful for them to go to someone they could trust.”
-During this time, Shuck realized the difficultly Native students had, both in achieving tribal affiliation and moving into higher education.
+During this time, Shuck realized the difficulty Native students had, both in achieving tribal affiliation and moving into higher education.

 Shuck eventually took a DNA test in 2020—which revealed native ancestry on both his parents’ sides—after growing curious about his possible native heritage.
 “My parents had always spoken of some Native heritage, but I didn’t know how much until the test, and I started looking into it more.”